ilyasergey/YSC2229/old/week-04_exercises.rst

 ----------

-Change the implementation of :ref:`sec-bucket-sort`, so it would not require to take the gues for a maximal key as a parameter, while retaining the same aymptotic complexity.
+Change the implementation of :ref:`sec-bucket-sort`, so it would not require to take the guess for a maximal key as a parameter, while retaining the same aymptotic complexity.

 .. _exercise-radix-sort: